trunkslamchest/mod2_project/README.md

   - Fun for the whole family

   ### Goals
-  The main goals of the application is to provide users with the ability to .
+  The main goals of the application is to provide users with the ability to browse and compare real estate properties listed on Zillow quickly and easily.

   ### Challenges
   - Develop the application within 10 days